Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - yellowing skin or eyes (jaundice)

-If you are experiencing side effects from thyroid medicine, it is important to see your doctor, as you may need a different dose or type of medicine.
+If you are experiencing side effects from thyroid medicine, it is important to see your doctor.
+You may need a different dose or a different type of medicine.

 When should I see my doctor?

-If you have symptoms of a thyroid disorder or notice changes in your thyroid gland, such as a lump on your neck, it is important to see a doctor.
-Your doctor will most likely refer you for tests to see if you have a thyroid disorder before you begin treatment.
+See your doctor if you have symptoms of a thyroid disorder or notice changes in your thyroid gland, such as a lump on your neck.
+Your doctor will be able to organise tests to see if you have a thyroid disorder.

-You should see your doctor if you have been diagnosed with a thyroid disorder and your symptoms are changing or you are experiencing side effects from your thyroid medicine.
+See your doctor if you have a thyroid disorder and your symptoms change.
+Tell your doctor if you experience side effects from your thyroid medicine.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.